JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">X</p>

 O saints, my wandering mind hath obtained rest.

-[^xx1] reckon that I have obtained my deserts.
-The guru hath shown me the passage Through which wild animals surreptitiously enter.
+I reckon that I have obtained my deserts.
+The guru hath shown me the passage
+Through which wild animals surreptitiously enter.
 I have closed the gates thereof,
 And spontaneous music playeth for me.
-The pitcher of my heart was filled with the water of sin ;
+The pitcher of my heart was filled with the water _of sin_ ;
-When I upturned it, the water was spilled.[^xx1]
+When I upturned it, the water was spilled.[^252]
-Saith Kabir, the man of God knoweth this,
+Saith Kabir, the man _of God_ knoweth this,
 And knowing it, his mind is happy.

 Kabir once felt hungry and rebelled against God.

 <p style="text-align:center;">XI</p>

-A hungry man cannot perform service ; Take back this rosary of Thine.
-I only ask for the dust of the saints' feet, Since I owe not any man.[^xx2]
+A hungry man cannot perform service ;
+Take back this rosary of Thine.
+I _only_ ask for the dust of the saints' feet,
+Since I owe not any man.[^253]
 O God, how shall I fare if I am shamed before Thee ?
-If Thou give me not of Thine own accord, I will beg for it.
+If Thou give me not _of Thine own accord_, I will beg for it.

-[^xx1] beg for two sers of flour,
+I beg for two sers of flour,
 A quarter of a ser of clarified butter and salt ;
 I beg for half a ser of dal
 Which will feed me twice a day.